A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Comparison with versal families

-where we denoted the $i$-th Tate twist by $(i)$. \end{definition} Using this definition, we can state the main result of this section, which allows to describe the restriction of a complex $K$ in $\RHL(X)$ to a closed subscheme $Z$ in terms of the cohomology sheaves of $K$ under the condition that the restriction happens to lie in $\RHL(Z)$.
+Using this definition, we can state the main result of this section, which allows to describe the restriction of a complex $K$ in $\RHL(X)$ to a closed subscheme $Z$ in terms of the cohomology sheaves of $K$ under the condition that the restriction happens to lie in $\RHL(Z)$.